 Patient Care Technician II

-Per diem day position to include occasional weekends
+Per diem position to include day/evening hours with variable weekends.

 Full time day position